onur-zengin/aws-ec2-linux-docker/README.md

 **[8.
 Known Issues](#8-known-issues)**<br>
 **[9.
 Planned For Later](#9-planned-for-later)**<br>

 ## 1. DESCRIPTION

-Containerized Prometheus & Grafana installation with Docker Compose on Ubuntu Linux, packaged as a Terraform IaC project (codename: morangie).
+Containerized Prometheus & Grafana installation with Docker Compose on Ubuntu Linux, packaged as a Terraform IaC project.

 Designed as a single-instance monitoring & visualization solution (on AWS EC2) that can be configured to collect metrics from other systems (multi-cloud VMs & containers) via Prometheus HTTP pull.
 Collected metrics & syntethic alerts are then visualized on Grafana dashboards, which can be accessed through the co-hosted Nginx web server.

 ## 2. DIRECTORY STRUCTURE